-Previous research has shown EuroSIDA patient outcomes in the South, North and Central Western Europe study regions to be quite similar [16].
+Previous research has shown EuroSIDA clinics in the South, North and Central Western Europe study regions to be quite similar.[19]
 Therefore these regions were combined with all other countries apart from the five EuroSIDA East Europe countries to create a "non-East Europe" study region, which then was compared to East Europe (Belarus, Estonia, Lithuania, the Russian Federation and Ukraine) (Table 1).
-Responses to the clinic survey from these two study regions were compared using simple summary statistics and Wilcoxon signed rank test for continuous variables, while categorical variables were compared using chi-squared tests or Fisher's exact tests when numbers were small.
+Responses to the clinic survey from Eastern and non-Eastern Europe clinics were compared using simple summary statistics and Wilcoxon signed rank test for continuous variables, while categorical variables were compared using chi-squared tests or Fisher's exact tests when numbers were small.